LuciaS-yanfei/StudentTranscript/README.md

 - You can locate my visual component by checking the menuBar-show.
 - You can save the state of my application by clicking "file" in the menu bar and select "save" in the drop-down menu
 - You can reload the state of my application by clicking "file" in the menu bar and select "load" in the drop-down menu

+## Phase 4: Task 3

+If I had more time to work on the project, I want to make the display more beautiful and simple, the design will be changed to a more user-friendly design.
+Code-wise I want to separate the roles of each part into different classes so that it's easier to add or subtract functionality later on.